 Those are baking things, right?

-Okay, I’m actually not that bad at baking (although my cooking might be up for questioning).
+Alright, if you’ve been around here for a while you’ll know I’m actually not that bad at baking (although my cooking might be up for questioning, and my ability to follow a recipe is definitely lacking).
 But sometimes we really do need something easy, a recipe that works every time and doesn’t take an age to prepare or require a run to the shop for fabulous ingredients.
 Because there are times when life just calls for cake.

 Cake is wonderful.
 It can be celebration or commiseration, comfort food or decadent delight.
 We can make it as a sign of our love for a special person, or as a gift for someone we don’t even know, a way to make them feel welcome or appreciated.
 We can buy that last slice in the bakery window as a Tuesday night treat, or order something gargantuan for a party.